housing choice vouchers

 To be eligible for the Housing Choice Voucher program, you must:

 - Meet income guidelines

 - Have at least one family member who is a citizen or legal resident of the U.S.

 See our Plans and Policies here

 FUP-Youth is a program for youth who have left foster care and are now on their own; it is designed to help such youth obtain housing assistance under the Section 8 program for a period of up to five years.
 Fostering out youth who are at least 18 years old and who have not yet turned 21 year old may be eligible.
 If you believe that you meet this criteria contact Michal.firstname.lastname@example.org

 Moderate Rehabilitation Program

 The Moderate Rehabilitation Program (Mod Rehab) provides project-based rental assistance for low income families.
-SHA has entered into agreements with private property owners that offer rehabilitated rental units in the Salem-Keizer area.
-SHA refers eligible housing applicants to these properties when there are vacancies.
+Salem Housing Authority has entered into agreements with private property owners that offer rehabilitated rental units in the Salem-Keizer area.
+We refer eligible housing applicants to these properties when there are vacancies.
 One property is a 10-unit apartment complex with 1, 2 & 3 bedroom units located on Appleblossom NE in Salem.
 Tenant rent is based on monthly income as determined by program guidelines, minus an allowance for utilities the tenant is responsible to pay.

 The other property is a Single Room Occupancy Unit (SRO) located on Coral Street NE in Salem.
 The SRO units offer housing for eligible single women.
 The site features handicapped accessible units and furnished bedrooms with shared kitchen, restroom and community space.
 Tenant rent is based on monthly income and all utilities excluding telephone are invluded.
 Priority is given to homeless single women, although single non-homeless women may also be served when there are adequate vacancies.